What Trump Misses About Energy Jobs In America

 But there are problems with both Trump's nostalgic Make America Great Again coal promises and Obama's radical vision for a reshaped economy.

 Trump's ignores the reality of a changing energy industry.
 Solar jobs, for example, have taken off over the past decade.
 The Obama administration tried hard to incentivize clean energy (so much so that it got caught up in the Solyndra scandal.
 The head of Solyndra was an Obama campaign bundler.
 Obama visited the company and touted it.
 His administration incentivized companies like it.
-In 2011, the government helped Solyndra refinance, but just months later, the company failed.)
+In 2011, the government helped Solyndra refinance, but just months later, the company failed).

-But solar now accounts for some 260,000 energy jobs in the country, the majority of those are held by installers.
+But solar now accounts for some 260,000 energy jobs in the country, the majority of which are held by installers.
 That's almost four times the number of coal industry jobs, about 70,000, as of May 2015, according to the Bureau of Labor Statistics.
-And that industry has been on a steady and steep decline over the last 30 years:
+And that industry has been on a steady and steep decline over the past 30 years:

-In the energy industry, solar is only outpaced by the oil industry, according to major report by the Solar Foundation.
+In the energy industry, solar is outpaced only by the oil industry, according to a major report by the Solar Foundation.
 And solar's gotten cheaper to produce (despite Trump's proclamations during the campaign that he loves solar except that it's expensive).

-As KQED, an NPR member station in San Francisco reported in December, "Power from big solar projects is about 70 percent cheaper today than it was a decade ago.
+As KQED, an NPR member station in San Francisco, reported in December, "Power from big solar projects is about 70 percent cheaper today than it was a decade ago.
 Wind power has also come down."

-The top six — Massachusetts, Nevada, Vermont, California, Hawaii, Washington, D.C. — all went for Hillary Clinton.
+The top six — Massachusetts, Nevada, Vermont, California, Hawaii and Washington, D.C. — all went for Hillary Clinton.
 (California had more than a third of all solar jobs in 2016, over 100,000.
 And that was up 32 percent from the year before.)

 Conversely, the bottom 11 all went for Trump: Alaska, Arkansas, Alabama, Kansas, Montana, Oklahoma, West Virginia, North Dakota, Pennsylvania, Wyoming and Kentucky.